Richard Whittington: Bequests

-The almshouses were relocated in 1966 to Felbridge near East Grinstead.
+The almshouses were relocated in 1966 to Felbridge, near East Grinstead.
 Sixty elderly women and a few married couples currently live in them.
 The Whittington Charity also disburses money each year to the needy through the Mercers' Company.

-To mark his bequests, the Whittington hospital at Archway in the London Borough of Islington was named for him on its establishment in 1948.
+To mark his bequests, the Whittington hospital at Archway in the London Borough of Islington was named after him on its establishment in 1948.